Roscoe, Illinois: Demographics

-Government

-Mark Szula is the Village President since his election in April 2019 for a four-year term.
-He is a former trustee of the Village of Roscoe.

-Schools
+Education

+Most of Roscoe is in the Kinnikinnick Community Consolidated School District 131, while portions extend into Prairie Hill Community Consolidated School District 133 (a northeast portion) and Rockton School District 140.
+Areas in those three districts are all within the Hononegah Community High School District 207.
+Parts of the southern areas are served by Harlem School District 122 (a PK-12 school district).
+Rockford School District 205 (another PK-12 school district) serves the southeast section of the village.

-The four public schools in Roscoe are part of the Kinnikinnick School District.
-These are Ledgewood School (grades PreK-1), Stone Creek School (grades 2-3), Kinnikinnick School (grades 4-5), and Roscoe Middle School (grades 6-8).
-There is no public high school in the village, so high school students attending a public school must attend Hononegah High School in neighboring Rockton, Illinois, or Harlem High School, in Machesney Park, IL.
-The school district is involved in a court action to use eminent domain to acquire land in Roscoe for a high school.
+The four public schools in the Roscoe village limits are part of the Kinnikinnick School District.
+These are Ledgewood School (grades PreK-1), Stone Creek School (grades 2–3), Kinnikinnick School (grades 4–5), and Roscoe Middle School (grades 6–8).
+There is no public high school in the village limits, so people in the Honegah high school district attend Hononegah High School in neighboring Rockton, Illinois, or Harlem High School, in Machesney Park.
+The high school district is involved in a court action to use eminent domain to acquire land in Roscoe for a high school.
 Roscoe Middle School is the largest feeder school for Hononegah High School.
-The Prairie Hill Community Consolidated School District #133 also serves parts of Roscoe's northeast area.
-Parts of the southern areas are served by Harlem School District 122.
-Rockford School District 205 serves the SE section of the village.